remult/remult/docs/docs/entity-relations.md

 - Each order record within the `orders` array includes properties like `id` and `amount`.

-This structured result allows you to easily navigate and manipulate the data in your Remult application.
+This structured result allows you to easily navigate and manipulate the data .
 You can access customer information as well as the details of their associated orders, making it convenient to work with related records in your application's logic and UI.

 ### Specifying Reference Fields